SECURITYMADEINLU/DNS_WS/content_en/New-version-DNS-game.md

 - Envelopes
 - Stamps to confirm that the different steps were respected
 - Chronometer
-- cat / car pictures
+- cat / car pictures (jpg, png...)
+- boxes to put the different pictures in it

 Game’s rules:

 Each child plays a predefined role and respect a precise continuity in order to, first of all, understand the way a website works and, then, how DNS filtering works.
+The child who plays the browser receives 3 websites' templates and has to complete each template in order to fully load the website.

 The game is divided in 3 key steps: